django-mptt/django-mptt/docs/upgrade.rst

 ``_meta`` attributes moved to ``_mptt_meta``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In 0.4, we deprecated all these mptt attributes on model._meta:
+In 0.4, we deprecated all these attributes on model._meta.
+These have now been removed:

     MyModel._meta.left_attr
     MyModel._meta.right_attr